kineticdata/request-ce-bundle-training/README.md

 By this step, we have completed a number of task.

 In this step, we are going to explore some of previous concepts.
 We will start by adding a new route.
-Using recompose we will dispatch and action.
+Using recompose we will dispatch an action.
 The action will kick off a redux saga that will fetch records from a datastore.

 We will use a helper from the react kinetic lib to assist in fetching the datastore records.
 Further building on our understanding of datastores using a custom index to fetch specific records from the datastore.